 Why is my young Peace Lily turning yellow?

-This is normally a sign that your Peace Lily isn’t happy with it’s current lighting situation.
-Unfortunately this could mean too much or too little light is getting to the plant, so try a few different spots and give it some time to adapt and react to its new environment.
+This is normally a sign that your plant isn’t happy with its current lighting situation.
+Unfortunately, this could mean too much or too little light is getting to the plant, so try a few different spots and give it some time to adapt and react to its new environment.

 Why is my young Peace Lily drooping?

-Check out our detailed Peace Lily care guide to find all the information on how to continue to care for your new plants!
+Check out our detailed Peace Lily care guide for more information on how to care for your plants after propagating!